-How high can you get?
-How low can you go?
+How high or low can you get your telescope magnification?
 The answers depend on many factors that combine to give each telescope a useful magnification range.
 This range is not fixed, however, and depends on the nature of eyesight, the telescope's aperture and optical design, atmospheric conditions, and even the type and size of the object looked at.

 Consider the complete viewing experience: starlight passes through the atmosphere, through the telescope, and finally into your eyes.
-Each segment of the journey plays a role in determining the magnification range to use on a given night with a given telescope.
+Each segment of the journey plays a role in determining the telescope magnification range to use on a given night.
 Let's take up the segments separately.

 Eyesight is an engineering marvel.
 Think about it.
 Our eyes have an automatic iris, automatic focus, an aspheric lens, a curved image surface, a chemical image intensifier, a windshield washer-wiper, and a lens cover, all as standard equipment.
 And this is without mentioning the wonder of stereo vision!